deflation investing switzerland guide

 Bonds

 Bonds are considered to be a safeguard against deflation.
-A Credit Suisse comparison of the historical returns of different asset classes over nearly 100 years confirms this: In years when deflation rates in Switzerland reached 3.5 percent or more, bonds delivered a real return of around 20 percent.
+A Credit Suisse study on the returns of various asset classes over around 100 years has confirmed this: In years when deflation rates in Switzerland reached 3.5 percent or more, bonds delivered a real return of around 20 percent.
 That makes them one of the most profitable investments during deflationary periods.
 Even holding cash would achieve a return of nearly 15 percent according to the study.
 That value exceeds 3.5 percent because the study also accounts for countries where annual deflation rates were as high as 26 percent.

 Bonds are loans – and being a lender is profitable in times of deflation because the real value of interest and debt principal increases.
 Because bonds generally have fixed interest rates, you continue to receive the same amount of money as interest even when the real value of money increases.
 The borrower must repay the loan at full face value at the end of the bond term, and the real value of that money may be much higher if deflation has occurred over that period.